Safeguarding 'at risk' adults and children

 2.4 Completed risk assessments should then be made available to all staff or volunteers involved in the activity.
 Who should also ensure that they have read, and follow, the guidance for those carrying out activities involving adults at risk or children.

-2.5 Guidance on health and safety for young people can be found on the Safety Office website, and you can download an example risk assessment.
+2.5 Guidance on health and safety for young people can be found on the Safety Office website (policy statement S1/13).
+An example safeguarding risk assessment is available from the 'resources' tab.

 2.6 Any pre-employment or pre-activity checks should be carried out in accordance with the University’s guidance.